Dongping-Chen/ISG/readme.md

 <img src="figures/benchmark.png">

-This evaluation method and benchmark is designed for evaluating interleaved generation in four levels: Structural, Block, Image, and Holistic.
+This evaluation method and benchmark is designed for evaluating interleaved generation in four levels: Structure, Block, Image, and Holistic.
 It is an well established testbed for model can perform both multimodal understanding and generation such as [Show-o](https://github.com/showlab/Show-o) and [Anole](https://github.com/GAIR-NLP/anole).

 ### Environment Setup
 Currently, we switch to [Openrouter](openrouter.ai) for api calling.
 Given that we mainly use `openai/gpt-4.1` for VQA in *Image* and *Block* level as well as MLLM-as-a-Judge in *Holistic* level, you can simply setup by: `pip install openai`.